Fawzy-AI-Explorer/Deep-Facial-Recognition/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👏 Acknowledgments
-- The LFW (Labeled Faces in the Wild) dataset from Kaggle
+- The Labeled Faces in the Wild dataset was used for negative samples during training
-- PyTorch and Kivy community resources
+- This project implements concepts from the paper [Siamese Neural Networks for One-shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) by Gregory Koch, Richard Zemel, and Ruslan Salakhutdinov (2015)